Lane Kenworthy, The Good Society

 In health, America is at or near the bottom among the rich countries.
 The US has the lowest life expectancy and the highest incidence of obesity.40

-The US has one of the lowest shares of households consisting of a couple, and the highest with just one adult.41
+The US has one of the lowest shares of households consisting of a couple, and the highest with just one adult.43

-Compared to other rich nations, Americans are middle-of-the-pack when it comes to trusting others.44
+Compared to other rich nations, Americans are middle-of-the-pack when it comes to trusting others.45

 HOW CAN WE INCREASE HAPPINESS?

-Larger increases in income for ordinary Americans — both in absolute dollars and relative to those at the top — probably would help.
-So would boosting educational attainment, lowering unemployment, reversing the rise in obesity, reducing commute time, and expanding public insurance programs.
+Larger increases in income for ordinary Americans, both in absolute dollars and relative to people at the top, probably would help.
+So would expanding public insurance programs, reversing the rise in obesity, boosting educational attainment, keeping the unemployment rate low, and reducing commute time.
 As it happens, these are all win-win strategies in the sense that they would be valuable in and of themselves, apart from their impact on subjective well-being.

-But we don’t have a good sense of which approach would help most.
-There are many plausible culprits for why happiness hasn’t increased in the United States over the past four decades, and researchers haven’t provided a compelling assessment of their relative importance.
+But we don’t have a good sense of which would help most.
+There are many plausible culprits for why happiness hasn’t increased in the United States over the past half century and why it’s lower than it should be compared to other affluent democratic nations, and researchers haven’t provided a compelling assessment of their relative importance.
 Though our understanding of happiness has improved significantly, we have a long way yet to go.